Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Clean Gutters From the Ground

-Cleaning gutters with two feet on the ground may take a little more time than cleaning gutters from a ladder since you can’t see what you’re doing, so you need to proceed systematically and slowly.
-Still, cleaning from the ground is, by far, the safest way to go.
+This may take a little more time than cleaning gutters from a ladder since you can’t see what you’re doing, so you need to proceed systematically and slowly.
+However, cleaning gutters while standing on the ground works well and is by far the safest gutter cleaning method.
 The two primary methods for cleaning gutters from the ground require either a garden hose or a shop-type wet/dry vacuum, plus a couple of handy attachments.
-Homeowners who want to know how to clean gutters from the ground should have (or purchase) one of the following tools.

 1. With a Garden Hose

-As long as they are not thoroughly clogged, you can clean your gutters successfully with a garden hose that is equipped with a gutter-cleaning attachment (a rigid tube with a curved end).
+As long as your gutters are not thoroughly clogged, you can clean them successfully with a garden hose.
+For the best results, it’s important that the hose be equipped with the proper attachment (a rigid tube with a curved end).
 By using an extension, such as the GutterMaster Telescopic Water Fed Pole, you can stand on the ground, not on a ladder, as you work.
 Start at the end nearest the downspout, spray out the entire channel length, and then work your way back to the downspout.
-Expect some mess: Water, leaves, and small twigs are likely to spray over the sides of the gutter, so dress appropriately.
+Expect some mess—water, leaves, and small twigs are likely to spray over the sides of the gutter, so dress appropriately.

 2. With a Wet/Dry Vacuum

-As a substitute method for removing debris from your gutters, experiment with a wet/dry vacuum outfitted with hoses and curved attachments that are specially designed to reach the obstructed gutters from the ground, such as the Vacmaster 2.5-Inch Gutter Cleaning Kit.
-Once you’ve removed most of the debris, flush the gutters and downspout with water from a garden hose.
+As a substitute method for removing debris from your gutters, experiment with a wet/dry vacuum.
+You can buy special hoses and curved attachments that are designed to reach the obstructed gutters from the ground, such as the Vacmaster 2.5-Inch Gutter Cleaning Kit.
+Once you’ve removed the bulk of the debris, flush the gutters and downspout with water from a garden hose.

 1. With a Leaf Blower